-- 3.13.7 Proposed laydown areas required during construction, including equipment and material storage, site offices, batch concrete facilities, welfare facilities and car parking, environmental/ waste handling areas and vehicle wheel wash areas will be located within the Sites.
-Laydown areas will be required for the duration of construction. - 3.13.8 The main laydown area for the Proposed VPI Development will be in the southern part of the VPI Site.
-Existing areas of hardstanding within the VPI Immingham CHP Plant will also be used for construction laydown. - 3.13.9 Where storage space is limited, materials will be delivered in a phased manner to suit construction requirements month to month. - 3.13.10 Where required, laydown areas will be levelled to provide an even surface and underlain by semipermeable surfacing, to allow surface water and rainwater to percolate through.
+- 3.13.9 Proposed laydown areas required during construction, including equipment and material storage, site offices, batch concrete facilities, welfare facilities and car parking, environmental/ waste handling areas and vehicle wheel wash areas will be located within the Site.
+Laydown areas will be required for the duration of construction. - 3.13.10 The main laydown areas for the Proposed Phillips 66 Development will be in the north-west part of the Phillips 66 Site.
+A dedicated construction and welfare village will be created and is planned to be retained as a permanent facility for maintenance use following commissioning of the project. - 3.13.11 Where storage space is limited, materials will be delivered in a phased manner to suit construction requirements month to month. - 3.13.12 Where required, laydown areas will be levelled to provide an even surface and underlain by semipermeable surfacing, to allow surface water and rainwater to percolate through.
 No hazardous materials would be stored unbunded within the construction laydown areas.
 All construction laydown areas would be secured by security fencing and gates as appropriate.